Medical Misdiagnosis: When Does A Mistake Become Malpractice?

 Our firm is also uniquely qualified to review your medical misdiagnosis case because we practice with J. Tucker Montgomery, M.D., J.D. – an attorney and doctor who has worked for years in both professions.
 This means you can receive an analysis of the merits of your claim based upon the knowledge and experience of an attorney who is also a medical doctor.

 Call now for a free consultation

 If you believe that a family member has been harmed as a result of medical misdiagnosis, you may be entitled to recovery.
-Call Brezina Law, PLLC, at 865-500-3121 for a no-cost consultation with a skilled and experienced Knoxville medical malpractice attorney.
+Call Atkins Brezina, PLLC , at 865-500-3121 for a no-cost consultation with a skilled and experienced Knoxville medical malpractice attorney.